Skip to main content

 • Verifiable parental consent required if processing children's personal information.

-For COPPA framework deep-dive see the Kids and Teens Compliance guide.
+For COPPA framework deep-dive see the Healthcare Compliance guide and the AI Compliance Audit.

 State Biometric Laws and AR Face Processing